 Full-time Occupational Therapy Department, co-faculty PTH 710 in Physical Therapy Department....
 Read More

-diversity and general professional issues in occupational therapy
+Communication skills and cultural competence in occupational therapy

 social policy and advocacy

 Jane has been teaching and providing occupational therapy services to children and youth for over 26 years.
 She has published in topics related to occupational therapy practice for children and youth in the areas of motor control and motor learning, play and playfulness, Model of Human Occupation, community wellness, and assessments.
 Jane serves as co-editor and author of several textbooks, including: Occupational Therapy for Children and Adolescents (7th ed.); Introduction to Occupational Therapy (4th ed.); Pediatric Skills for Occupational Therapy...
 Read More

 Mary Beth has been in practice since 1997.
 She began her career in pediatric practice, as a school based OT for the New York City Board of Education.
 After 6 years in pediatrics, she made the move to adult rehabilitation.
 In the years since, she has had the privilege of providing OT services in home health, acute psychiatry, acute care, acute and sub-acute rehabilitation and outpatient rehabilitation.
 She teaches courses in adult rehabilitation and hand therapy.
 She is currently pursuing...
 Read More